serokell/blog-posts/Alex and Happy Part 1/article.md

 <0> @id     { tokId }
 ```
-The syntax `<START_CODE> REGEX { CODE }` means that if Alex has managed to match a token `REGEX`, and it's currently in the `START_CODE` state, it should execute the code `CODE`.
+The syntax `<START_CODE> REGEX { CODE }` means that if Alex has managed to match a pattern `REGEX`, and it's starting from the `START_CODE` state, it should execute the code `CODE`.

 Similarly, for white space, we can use `;` instead of giving it an explicit action, which simply means that Alex should do nothing interesting with it.
 This is the same as writing `{ skip }`.

 The idea of start codes is a bit more sophisticated yet valuable.
-Alex works as a state machine, and `0` indicates the initial code in which the machine starts.
+Alex works as a state machine, and `0` indicates the initial state in which the machine starts.
 In this case, we can match white space and identifiers when we start in state `0`.
 We will later create other start codes.